-School-based decision making gives all schools the opportunity to self govern and thus increase the opportunities for innovation.
-Kentucky is a rural state with only one true urban center (Louisville-Jefferson County).
-The debate regarding charter schools has received minimal attention outside of Jefferson County.
-Of our 174 LEAs in Kentucky: 144 (83%) have only one high school, 134 (77%) have only one middle school, and 69 (40%) have only one school at the elementary grades.
-In a rural environment like Kentucky's, the school based decision making model allows for more opportunity for innovation because in most of these LEAs the singular school per grade level means there is not capacity to split already limited resources by introducing a charter school.
-While charter schools have not gained a foothold in Kentucky, a number of Kentucky LEAs (Bullitt County, Daviess County, Fayette County, Hardin, Kenton County, Madison County, and Oldham County) have school choice options through open enrollment policies to address the need for school choice and make available magnet programs to all students.
+In addition to the autonomy and flexibility given to all schools through school based decision making councils, our larger LEAs have created extensive school choice options.
+Our only large, urban center, Jefferson County (Louisville), has arguably the most extensive school choice options in the country.
+A number of other LEAs (Bullitt County, Daviess County, Fayette County, Hardin, Kenton County, Madison County, and Oldham County) have school choice options through open enrollment policies to address the need for school choice and make available magnet programs to all students.
 In Kenton County, as an example, parents can apply for open enrollment to any school in the district and sign a contract regarding attendance commitments, academic progress, etc. Parents are responsible for providing transportation and staffing is adjusted based on open enrollment.

-The most significant school choice opportunities occur in our lone urban school district, the Jefferson County Public Schools (JCPS).
+As stated above, the most significant school choice opportunities occur in our lone urban school district, the Jefferson County Public Schools (JCPS).
 JCPS has 100,000 students and more than 160 schools.
 All elementary, middle, and high school students have school choice options and may apply to any of the following:

-The school that serves their home address
+- The school that serves their home address

-A magnet school
+- A magnet school

-A magnet program
+- A magnet program

-An optional program
+- An optional program

-Any other school in their elementary cluster or their high school network
+- Any other school in their elementary cluster or their high school network